Hypersequent/zen/README.md

 Converts Go structs with go-validator validations to Zod schemas.

 Zen supports self-referential types and generic types.
-Other cyclic types (apart from self referential types) are not supported.
+Other cyclic types (apart from self referential types) are not supported as they are not supported by zod itself.

 ## Usage